-- Take home medication may only be picked up by the client it is prescribed to; - All take home medication bottles must be returned to the clinic at the following clinic visit; - Take home bottle pick-up days will be decided with the client's input by the medical department; - Clients refusing to provide one urine sample for drug screen monitoring will result in loss or reduction of take-home bottles.
-Continuous refusals will be discussed at the Interdisciplinary Team (ITM) and may result in removal of all THB's and Administrative Discharge. - Lock-boxes are required for clients receiving take home bottles and returning empty bottles as proper storage practice.
+- Take home medication may only be picked up by the client it is prescribed to; - All take home medication bottles must be returned to the clinic at the following clinic visit; - All bottles must be returned with the lid and label on, and in your locked storage container; - Take home bottle pick-up days will be decided with the client's input by the medical department; - Clients refusing to provide one urine sample for drug screen monitoring will result in loss or reduction of take-home bottles.
+Continuous refusals will be discussed at the Interdisciplinary Team (ITM) and may result in removal of all THB's and Administrative Discharge.

+- Lockboxes are required for clients receiving take home bottles and returning empty bottles as proper storage practice. - If lockboxes are shared both party's may lose their take home bottles.